ndangelo/madtinker/_posts/2024-08-21-create-a-logo-and-icon-set.md

 - To delete a point without breaking the network, you must be in vector edit mode and have the Pen tool selected.
 Only then can you hold Option (Mac) or Alt (PC) and click on a point you wish to remove without deleting a whole section of lines.
 Using the Delete key removes all lines connected to that point you deleted.
 The video below demonstrates both scenarios and the first two tips.
 -

-<figure class="wp-block-video"><video controls="" loop="" muted="" playsinline="" preload="none" src="https://storage.designlab.com/email-courses/figma-101/2023/F101_D3_09.mp4"></video></figure>Figma 101: Create a logo and icon set. (n.d.).
+<figure class="wp-block-video"><video controls="" loop="" muted="" playsinline="" preload="none" src="https://storage.designlab.com/email-courses/figma-101/2023/F101_D3_09.mp4"></video></figure>

+Figma 101: Create a logo and icon set. (n.d.).
 Retrieved from https://designlab.com/figma-101-course/create-a-logo-and-icon-set